lindenb/jvarkit/docs/BamToSVG.md

       "chrom:middle+extend"  or "chrom:start-end+extend" or
       "chrom:start-end+extend-percent%".A program might use a Reference
-      sequence to fix the chromosome name (e.g: 1->chr1) -o, --output
+      sequence to fix the chromosome name (e.g: 1->chr1) --mapq
-      Output file.
-Optional .
-Default: stdout
+      min mapping quality
+      Default: 1
+  * -o, --output
+      An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.
+    --prefix
+      file prefix
+      Default: <empty string>
-    -R, --reference
+  * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     -c, --showclipping
       Show clipping
       Default: false
     -S, --vcf
-      add VCF indexed with tabix.
-Optional. the Samples's name must be the same than in the BAM
+      Indexed VCF. the Samples's name must be the same than in the BAM --version
-      Default: []
-    --version
       print version and exit
     -w, --width
       Page width
       Default: 1000
+    -D
+      custom parameters. '-Dkey=value'.
+Undocumented.
+      Syntax: -Dkey=value
+      Default: {}

 ```